-Meet incoming Dean J. Jayakiran Sebastian
+Meet Dean Sebastian

 Dr. Sebastian, 53, a resident of Philadelphia’s East Mt.
 Airy neighborhood on the seminary campus, has served on the faculty since 2007.
-Called “Kiran” by colleagues and friends, he is the H. George Anderson Professor of Mission and Cultures, directs the seminary’s Multicultural Mission Resource Center, and for the past three years held the position of Seminary Chaplain.
+Called “Kiran” by colleagues and friends, he is the H. George Anderson Professor of Mission and Cultures, directs the seminary’s Multicultural Mission Resource Center, and for three years held the position of Seminary Chaplain.

 He earned his Doctor of Theology in 1997 from the University of Hamburg, Germany (Magna Cum Laude).
 In 1991 he earned his Master of Theology from the Federated Faculty for Research in Religion and Culture, Kottayam, India, where he received the all-India prize for having the highest grade in all branches of study for the degree.
 He was awarded his Bachelor of Divinity in 1984 from the United Theological College in Bangalore, India, where he was likewise honored for receiving the highest grades during his studies.
 He holds a Bachelor of Science from Bangalore University (1980).
 He went on to teach from 1988 to 2007 at the United Theological College, where he served as Professor of Theology and Ethics and Chair of the Department, Dean of the Doctoral Division, Secretary of the Governing Council, and Editor of the Bangalore Theological Forum.